-Kublai promised that if Lv surrender, he would be assigned a high position and all the people in the Xiangyang city would be well protected.
+Kublai promised that if Lv surrendered, he would be assigned a high position and all the people in the Xiangyang city would be well protected.

 In the end, Lv opened the gate of Xiangyang and complied with Kublai Khan.

-Minister Jia was forced to lead Song’s army to defend the kingdom, since he continually bragged about himself in the government, saying that he was an exceptional commander in the history of China.
+The prime minister Jia was forced to lead Song’s army to defend the kingdom, since he continually bragged about himself in the government, saying that he was an exceptional commander in the history of China.

 The last emperor of Song, a faithful minister, and around 800 royal family members jumped into the sea and committed suicide.